jesseharold/Flashcard-Generator/README.md

 }
 ```

-...And expecte the front-end to simply hide any part of the string wrapped in `{{c1::...}}`.
+...And expect the front-end to simply hide any part of the string wrapped in `{{c1::...}}`.
 This works, but there are better ways to do it&mdash;try to think of one.

 ## Instructions